6gh/6gh-Server-Bot/README.md

 This project is still a work in progress, plus my server is dead and therefore this is just useless (besides having fun or something)

 > Note: I am dumb-dumb when code.
-Also, Wiki is not set up at this moment.
+Also, [The Wiki](https://github.com/6gh/6gh-Server-Bot/wiki/) is not set up at this moment.
 Please bare with me, it'll be a while for it to go up

 ## Info